 This map is to help you identify your SSL Neighborhood.
 Adapted from the SSL 2040 General Plan, here you can find the locations and names of our neighborhoods and their approximate boundaries.
 Take a glance at this searchable map and mark your place on it!

 Whether you want to connect with your neighborhood, learn more about City Services, or share an idea that will benefit your community, our Neighborhood Community Outreach is here to help.

-South Salt Lake City has four pavilions at our beautiful Fitts Park that can be reserved during our pavilion reservation season from April 1st to Oct 31st.
+The City of South Salt Lake has four pavilions at our beautiful Fitts Park that can be reserved during our pavilion reservation season from April 1st to Oct 31st.
 Reservations are online only and can be made here.